blazyy/blazyy/README.md

 Beyond my work, I have interests in algorithm visualization, open-source contribution, and crafting user-centric applications.
 My portfolio includes sorting and pathfinding algorithm visualizers, substantial contributions to open-source endeavors, and the creation of a personal website that elegantly presents my projects and blog posts.

 You can connect with me via email at razeenfaaez@gmail.com or visit my portfolio at faaez.co.in.
-Feel free to connect with me on LinkedIn at https://www.linkedin.com/in/faaez-razeen.
+Send me a connection over at https://www.linkedin.com/in/faaez-razeen!

 Although I no longer have much time for gaming, some of my all-time favorite games include RollerCoaster Tycoon, Final Fantasy Tactics, FFVII: Crisis Core, Burnout Paradise, and Minecraft.